The Ultimate Guide to Motorhome Insurance in New Zealand

 Typically, when a company insures an item that they’re not that familiar with, they will try to reduce their risk by having lots of exclusions (see below) and charging higher premiums.
 Also, you’ll be dealing with call centre staff who are not as familiar with motorhome ownership so customer service may not be as good.
 This may also mean a slower claims process.

-Factors to consider when choosing an insurance policy
+What factors should I consider when choosing an insurance policy?

 Computer charged